Signs Your Bicycle Is Too Big: Is Your Bike Oversized?

 How can you check if the saddle height is okay for you?
 When seated on the bike, you must place your heel on the pedal.
 When the pedal is at the bottom of the pedal stroke, the legs must be fully extended.
 If the legs are not fully extended, then chances are that you have a wrong-sized bike.

 If your bike handlebar is too wide, then it is a big sign that your bike might be oversized.
-You could face a lot of problems if your bike has too wide handlebars, steering would become a literal pain.
+You could face a lot of problems if your bike has too wide handlebars.
+Steering would become a literal pain.
 In smaller bikes, the handlebars are narrower, but in medium-sized bikes they are well-optimized.
-You need to have the perfect handlebar width if you want to experience the best.

-Our Expert Opinion: Which Approach Should You Take?
+Which Approach Should You Take?
+An Expert’s Opinion

-We have talked about the various signs that depict your bike might be too big for you, and now it is time to address the solutions.
+I have talked about the various signs that depict your bike might be too big for you.
+Now let’s address the solutions.
 The first thing that you should always do is test-drive the bicycle that you have selected.
-The majority of the bike shops will allow you to try out the bike, this will give you an idea about how the bike will serve you.
+The majority of the bike shops will allow you to try out the bike.
+This will give you an idea about how the bike will serve you.

 If your test drive is comfortable and went smoothly then you should definitely proceed with the purchase.
 However, if you felt stretched out and cramped during the test drive then you should go for another bike.